 It may be tempting after a long, hard day to go to bed without taking your contacts out.
-After all, what’s the harm as long as you don’t make it a habit?
-The truth is that sleeping with your contacts in exposes you to all sorts of vision problems, some of which are long-term.
+In moments like these, you may wonder, “Can you sleep with contacts in?”
+The truth is that sleeping with contacts raises your risk of vision problems.

-Sleeping while wearing contacts greatly increases your risk of an eye infection, as well as even worse complications.
-This bad habit could eventually require surgery and you could even experience vision loss.
-To protect your vision all year long, follow our tips for responsible contact wearing, like switching to daily contacts and wearing UV-blocking sunglasses.
+Sleeping in your contacts raises the risk of eye infection and worse complications.
+You may need surgery and you could even develop vision loss.
+To protect your vision, follow our tips for responsible contact-wearing.
+This includes switching to daily contacts and wearing UV-blocking sunglasses.

 Can you sleep with contacts in?

-No, you should never sleep in contact lenses.
-While it may seem like no big deal, falling asleep with your contacts greatly increases your risk of infection.
-According to a 2018 report from the Center for Disease Control (CDC), wearing contacts while sleeping increases your risk of an eye infection 6 to 8 times.
+No, you should never sleep in contact lenses and they are not intended for continuous wear.
+It may not seem like a big deal, but falling asleep with your contacts increases your risk of infection.
+According to the Centers for Disease Control (CDC), wearing contacts while sleeping raises the risk of infection 6 to 8 times.

-1 in 3 contact lens wearers sleep in their contacts, which means that contact lens-related infections are more common than you may think.
-Eye infections are even more likely if you’re not practicing good wearing and cleaning habits for your lenses.
+1 in 3 contact lens wearers sleep in their contacts, whether it’s on purpose or if they accidentally fall asleep.
+This means that contact lens-related infections are more common than you may think.
+Infections are even more likely if you’re not using good cleaning habits and caring for your contacts the way you should.
 This can result in microbial keratitis, which is an infection that affects the cornea of your eye.

 Treating these conditions can be time-consuming and expensive.
-You’ll need medicated eye drops to treat your infection as well as multiple follow-up appointments with your eye doctor.
-This process can take weeks or even months, so it’s important to remove your contacts before bed, clean them properly, and avoid the risk of infection entirely.
+You’ll need medicated eye drops to treat your infection and follow-ups with your eye doctor.
+This can take weeks or months, so it’s important to remove your contacts before bed.
+Make sure to clean them properly and avoid the risk of infection.

 Getting an eye infection is bad enough, but severe cases can be even more dire.
-Eye infections can have serious complications such as vision loss and may eventually require surgery.
-It’s important that you practice good eye health to protect yourself from these serious side effects.
+They can have serious complications including vision loss and may require surgery.
+Remember that contacts are not intended to be worn continuously.
+Be sure to practice good eye health hygiene and protect yourself from serious side effects.

 Tips for Wearing Contact Lenses

+We’ve answered the question, “Can you sleep with contacts in?”
+Now let’s look at some of our favorite tips for wearing contacts safely.
 There’s a learning curve to wearing contacts.
-Unlike prescription eyeglasses, contact lenses require more care and consideration.
+Unlike prescription eyeglasses, contact lenses need more care and consideration.
 Most of this will become like muscle memory as you make them a part of your daily routine.

-However, there are some considerations that you may not know or may have forgotten over time.
-With that in mind, here are a few important tips on wearing contact lenses responsibly and getting the most out of them.
+Yet, there are some considerations that you may not know or may have forgotten over time.
+Here are a few important tips on wearing contact lenses and getting the most out of them.

 1. Switch to Daily Contact Lenses

-Daily contact lenses have a ton of benefits if you already wear contacts or are considering getting them.
-Also known as daily wear contacts, these lenses are designed to be worn for one day then disposed of.
-This significantly reduces the amount of time that you’ll spend each evening (or whenever you decide to fall asleep) cleaning them.
+Daily contact lenses have a ton of benefits.
+Also known as daily wear contacts, you wear these lenses for one day and then throw them away.
+This reduces the time that you’ll spend each evening (or whenever you decide to fall asleep) cleaning them.

-Daily lenses have plenty of other benefits besides cutting down on your nightly routine.
-They can also help with:
+Daily lenses have plenty of other benefits besides shortening your nightly routine.
+Made from newer materials such as silicone hydrogel, they can also help with:

 - Seasonal allergies